-We built this space because we couldn't find the support we needed anywhere else
+We built Intara because we couldn't find the support we needed anywhere else

-Intara was created by Lauren and Izzy, friends who have both lived through the heartache of multiple pregnancy losses.
-When we looked for support to help navigate the grief, fear and disconnection we felt, we couldn't find it.
-What was available felt generic, aimed at postpartum recovery or pregnancy, and wasn't something we felt able to join.
+Intara was created by Lauren and Izzy, friends who have lived through the heartache of multiple pregnancy losses and traumatic births.
+When we looked for support to help us navigate the grief, the fear, and the deep disconnection we felt from our own bodies, we couldn't find it.
+What existed felt generic, aimed at postpartum recovery or pregnancy, and had nothing to say to women in the in-between.

-So we created Intara, a trauma-informed recovery space combining specialist movement, emotional support tools and expert guidance for women healing after pregnancy loss or birth trauma.
+Intara provides trauma-informed programmes that combine specialist Pilates-based movement, emotional support tools, and expert guidance for women healing after pregnancy loss or birth trauma.

 The name Intara draws from Latin inter and Sanskrit antara, meaning "between."

-It represents the in-between space you occupy after loss or trauma, when life feels uncertain, nothing quite fits, and the world seems to be moving on faster than you can, or want to.
-When the world sees you as "healed," but inside, you're nowhere near.
+It represents the in-between space you occupy after pregnancy loss or trauma.
+When life feels uncertain, nothing quite fits, and the world seems to be moving on faster than you can, or want to.
+When everyone around you sees you as healed, but inside, you're nowhere near.

 The founders